sketchfab/unreal-plugin/README.md

 - Only supports external textures (ie does not support textures in binary files).
 Embedded texture support coming soon.
 - No sampler support yet (ie uv tiling).
 This will be coming soon.

+## Partially Implemented

+There is also WIP on importing a scene via 'File->Import Into Level'.
+This does not import anything at this stage and you should avoid using it to load glTF files.

 ## What's Not Supported And Will Not Be In Version 1.0

 - No cameras